web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-02-24-github-pages-starter-pack.md

 For user or organization pages, you can only publish from the master directory.
 So, this will only work for projects other than your homepage, or your organizations homepage.

 Although that's consistant with everything I've read, in practice I've found that after forking minimal mistakes, and setting up the gemfile, it will build the site for me.
+I think the idea is that once the site is completely built, with a `gemfile` and a `gemfile.lock`, then GitHub Pages uses jekyll to build any updates when you change it's content\html\css\includes\layouts.

-So I think having the entire project in my master, not relying on the gem, jekyll will build the site from master. (see `decentralized-id/decentralized-id.github.io`'s: ['_config.yml'](https://github.com/Decentralized-ID/decentralized-id.github.io/blob/master/_config.yml)) and [`gemfile`](https://github.com/Decentralized-ID/decentralized-id.github.io/blob/master/_config.yml) for reference)
+(see `decentralized-id/decentralized-id.github.io`'s: ['_config.yml'](https://github.com/Decentralized-ID/decentralized-id.github.io/blob/master/_config.yml)) and [`gemfile`](https://github.com/Decentralized-ID/decentralized-id.github.io/blob/master/_config.yml) for reference)

 There's also using the [gh-pages](https://gist.github.com/chrisjacob/1086274/382ef1ccc22b57b9b1f0e3a362b39e806b9ba04c) branch, but that's getting a little more technical.

-Until you've set up a few different sites, and figure out the ins and outs, it will take some tinkering to figure it out.
+Until you've set up a few different sites, and figure out the ins and outs, each new site takes some tinkering to get working.

 ### Build with Jekyll Locally